enj/enhancements/keps/sig-auth/3257-trust-anchor-sets/README.md

 updated to refer to the new version, and their health can then be assessed.
 Once the new version is confirmed to work, all applications can be updated to point to it.

+### Revocation

+While it is impossible to enforce that all clients that consume trust bundles perform revocation, the Kubernetes API server is well positioned to perform such checks since it can easily cache certificate revocation lists.

+When the API server parses the bundles within `pemTrustAnchors`, it will extract out all `CRLDistributionPoints` that have a `http://` scheme.
+These CRLs will be fetched and verified, and the serial numbers of revoked certificates will be recorded.
+If `ignoreCRLFailures` is set to `true`, any `CRLDistributionPoints` that cannot initially be fetched or verified will be silently ignored.
+The default behavior is to fail the construction of the TLS client.

+These sets of revoked certificates will be passed to a custom `tls.Config.VerifyConnection` function that will check that at least one of the chains from `tls.ConnectionState.VerifiedChains` is not revoked.
+The API server will also periodically fetch updates to these CRLs and any partial failure during these fetches will be ignored (only the CRLs that were successfully fetched and verified will have their associated set updated).
+Note that only the `CRLDistributionPoints` included within the `pemTrustAnchors` will be consulted.
+Any `CRLDistributionPoints` included in intermediate or leaf certificates that are presented during a TLS handshake will be ignored.
+This is to allow the API server to build the complete cache upfront and to not have CRL lookups be inline to any TLS handshake.
+If this limitation is becomes problematic, we can expand the `ClusterTrustBundle` API to allow direct specification of `CRLDistributionPoints` and their associated verification bundle.

 ### Test Plan